signag/raspi-cam-srv/README.md

 ![Live Overview](docs/img/Live.jpg)

-- The **Live** tab shows a live stream of the active camera and allows individually selecting and setting all camera controls supported by Picamera2.
+- The [Live screen](docs/LiveScreen.md) shows a live stream of the active camera and allows individually selecting and setting all [camera controls](docs/CameraControls.md) supported by Picamera2.
-- For cameras with focus control (camera 3), it is also possible to graphically draw autofocus windows and trigger the autofocus to measure the LensPosition which is translated into a focal distance.
+- For cameras with focus control (camera 3), it is also possible to graphically draw autofocus windows and trigger the autofocus to measure the LensPosition which is translated into a focal distance (see [Focus handling](docs/FocusHandling.md)).
-- Photos, raw photos and videos can be taken, which are shown in the lower part of the **Live** tab together with their metadata.
+- Photos, raw photos and videos can be taken, which are shown in the lower part of the [Live screen](docs/LiveScreen.md) together with their metadata (see [Photo taking](docs/Phototaking.md)).
 - For raw photos and videos, a jpeg placeholder is shown
-- The photos taken may be added to a small buffer which can be navigated for comparison
+- The photos taken may be added to a display buffer for inspection of photos and metadata and for comparison (see [Photo Display](docs/Phototaking.md#photo-display))
-- On the **Config** tab, camera configurations can be specified for four different use cases (Live View, Photo, Raw Photo and Video).
+- On the [Config screen](docs/Configuration.md), camera configurations can be specified for four different use cases (Live View, Photo, Raw Photo and Video).
 These will be applied together with the selected controls when photos or videos will be taken.
+The *Live view* configuration will also be immediately applied to the Live stream.
-- The **Info** screen shows the installed cameras, and, for the active camera, the camera properties as well as the available sensor modes.
+- The [Info screen](docs/Information.md) shows the installed cameras, and, for the active camera, the camera properties as well as the available sensor modes.
-- The **Photos** tab allows scrolling through all available photos and videos with detail views of selected items.
+- The [Photos screen](docs/PhotoViewer.md) allows scrolling through all available photos and videos with detail views of selected items.
-- The settings tab allows a few configuration settings such as selection of the active camera as well as selecting the type of photos, raw photos and videos in the range supported by Picamera2
+- The [Settings screen](docs/Settings.md) allows a few configuration settings such as selection of the active camera as well as selecting the type of photos, raw photos and videos in the range supported by Picamera2
-- Access to the server requires registration and authentification.
+- Access to the server requires [registration and authentification](docs/Authentication.md).

 ## Limitations
 The software is still being tested and extended.